-Waste-to-Energy Plant, otherwise known as Spittelau, is a futuristic energy producing plant, located in the capital city of the Republic of Austria, Vienna.
+Waste-to-Energy Plant, otherwise known as Spittelau, is a futuristic energy-producing plant located in the capital city of the Republic of Austria, Vienna.
 As Vienna has always been committed to discharging key municipal services, such as waste management, on its own, this is one of the most interesting ways of discharging waste and producing energy at the same time.

 As a result, the municipal administration is not only responsible for the entire chain of waste disposal, but also handles the processing of residual waste independently, from collection to thermal treatment and, finally, depositing of the incineration residues at a municipally-owned landfill.

-The WtE plants offer to Austria more reliable use of the waste from which the City of Vienna gains electricity.
-Vienna’s power plants not only provide clean energy, but are also a part of the city’s skyline, with their artistic and innovative design.
+The WtE plants offer Austria a more reliable use of the waste from which the City of Vienna gains electricity.
+Vienna’s power plants not only provide clean energy but are also a part of the city’s skyline, with their artistic and innovative design.
 Tours are offered to let visitors take a peek behind the scenes of this technology and learn more about environmental and climate protection measures.

 A popular photographic motif in Vienna is the Spittelau waste incineration plant, whose façade was redesigned and given its present colorful, irregular structures by eco-architect Friedensreich Hundertwasser following a major fire in 1987.

-Since then, the former utility building has combined the topics of waste, energy and art in a fascinating way.
-On a tour of the plant, visitors get an insight into Vienna’s waste, recycling and disposal system, as well as the environmentally friendly generation of thermal heat and hot water.
+Since then, the former utility building has combined the topics of waste, energy, and art in a fascinating way.
+On a tour of the plant, visitors get an insight into Vienna’s waste, recycling, and disposal system, as well as the environmentally friendly generation of thermal heat and hot water.

 All this is enough to heat more than 60,000 households in Vienna in a year.
-The building is not just a masterpiece on the outside, however, it represents a revolutionary technology on the inside as well, from which the citizens of Vienna can enjoy its benefits.
+The building is not just a masterpiece on the outside; however, it represents a revolutionary technology on the inside as well, from which the citizens of Vienna can enjoy its benefits.